 “I have always believed that the single most important task we have as a nation is to make sure our young people can go as far as their dreams and hard work will take them.
 It is the single most important thing we can do for our country’s future.
 And we’ve got to do it together.”

-We believe every young person deserves equal opportunity to achieve success, regardless of their race, gender, or socioeconomic status.
 Our vision is to make this a reality for all of our nation’s boys and young men of color, each and every one of whom is critical to our collective success.
-By realizing this vision, we are creating a brighter, more promising future not just for our boys and young men of color, but for the country.
+By realizing this vision, we are creating a brighter, more promising future, not just for our boys and young men of color, but for our country.

 President, John Jay College of Criminal Justice

-Executive Vice President and Global Head of Government Affairs, News Corp
+Former Executive Vice President, Global Head of Government Affairs, News Corp

 Senior Vice President of Inclusive Solutions at Prudential Financial and Chair and President of The Prudential Foundation

 Partner & Head of the Family Office, Brown Advisory

 Professor of History, Tulane University & Former President, Aspen Institute

 Partner and Co-President, Valor Equity Partners

 Senior Vice President, Chief Legal Officer, and Corporate Secretary, Uber